habitat-sh/habitat/README.md

 routed to a [homu](https://github.com/barosl/homu) bot that will automatically merge a PR when sufficient reviewers have provided a +1 (or r+ in homu terminology).

+# License

+Copyright:: Copyright (c) 2015-2016, Chef Software, Inc.

+The terms of the Evaluation Agreement (Habitat) between Chef Software Inc. and the party accessing this file ("Licensee") apply to Licensee's use of the Software until such time that the Software is made available under an open source license such as the Apache 2.0 License.